Unit Guide for Daily Warm-Ups

 Week 1

-• Tuesday: How did people protest peacefully?
+• Tuesday: How did people use nonviolent protest?

-• Wednesday: Why was nonviolence powerful?
+• Wednesday: Why was nonviolence an effective strategy?

 • Thursday: Name one important law or court case.